Outfled/iTunes-Discord-RPC/README.md

 Discord only allows up to 300 assets (images) per application.
 So depending on the amount of albums in your iTunes library, you may need to make multiple Discord Developer Applications.

-### Step 1: Get Number of albums in iTunes Library & Export Each Album Image to a File
+### Step 1: Export Each Album Image to a File

 1: Open iTunes.exe

-2: Run libraryexport.exe (src/libraryexport)
+2: Run albumexport.exe (src/albumexport.exe)

-3: Once completed, libraryexport.exe will print the total number of albums found in your iTunes library.
-Keep note of this number and move to step 2.
+3: Once completed, albumexport.exe will print the total number of discord applications you will need to create.
+Complete & repeat the next steps however many times albumexport.exe printed.

-### Step 1: Create a Discord Developer Application
+### Step 2: Create Discord Developer Application(s)

 1: Login to the Discord Developer Portal (https://discord.com/developers/applications)
 2: Click the 'New Application' button in the top right